 Infostealer Browser Credential Theft

-Infostealers systematically harvest credentials, cookies, and autofill data from browser credential databases — the single invariant behavior across all stealer families regardless of obfuscation or bypass technique.
+Infostealers systematically harvest credentials, cookies, and autofill data from browser credential databases.
+This is the single invariant behavior across all stealer families regardless of obfuscation or bypass technique.
 Hudson Rock tracks 30+ million infected computers; 1.8 billion credentials were stolen in 2025 alone, with enterprise credentials present in 14% of infections (up from 6% in early 2024).
 The Snowflake breach (2024) demonstrated downstream impact: UNC5537 used infostealer-harvested credentials for initial access to 160+ organizations.
-LummaC2 (51% of dark web credential logs before its May 2025 takedown), Stealc, RedLine, Raccoon, Vidar, AMOS, and Medusa all share the invariant: the stealer process must open browser credential files (Login Data, Cookies, logins.json) and invoke CryptUnprotectData() or NSS3 decryption — a kernel-observable event regardless of family or Chrome App-Bound Encryption bypass technique used.
+LummaC2 (51% of dark web credential logs before its May 2025 takedown), Stealc, RedLine, Raccoon, Vidar, AMOS, and Medusa all share the invariant: the stealer process must open browser credential files (Login Data, Cookies, logins.json) and invoke CryptUnprotectData() or NSS3 decryption.
+This is a kernel-observable event regardless of family or Chrome App-Bound Encryption bypass technique used.

 - Code execution on victim machine (via ClickFix, malvertising, cracked software, game cheats, SEO poisoning, YouTube malware, or social engineering)